Improving Transformer Performance for French Clinical Notes Classification Using Mixture of Experts on a Limited Dataset: MATERIALS AND METHODS

 \subsubsection{Pre-trained BERT-based Models for French}

 Pre-trained BERT-based models have become increasingly popular, enabling researchers and practitioners to perform various language-processing tasks with unprecedented accuracy.
 While BERT \cite{devlin2019bert} was initially developed for English language processing, it has since been adapted to several other languages, including French.
-In this context, we will explore some of the most popular pre-trained BERT-based models for French language processing available from Huggingface.
+In this context, we will explore some of the most popular pre-trained BERT-based models for French language processing available from Huggingface, including CamemBERT \cite{martin2020camembert}, FlauBERT \cite{le2020flaubert}, FrALBERT \cite{CattanSR21}, and DistillBERT \cite{sanh2019distilbert}.

-CamemBERT \cite{martin2020camembert}: This is a pre-trained Transformer-based language model designed explicitly for processing French text.
-It is based on the Roberta architecture and was trained on a large corpus of French text that was filtered and pre-processed to improve the data quality.
-Its pre-training objective is a masked language model, where some input tokens are masked, and the model is trained to predict the missing tokens.
-Overall, CamemBERT is a highly effective tool for processing French language text and can be fine-tuned for specific downstream tasks or used for transfer learning in multilingual settings.

-FlauBERT \cite{le2020flaubert}: It is based on the original BERT architecture and was trained on a large corpus of the French text.
-It has been shown to perform strongly on several natural language processing tasks in French, including named entity recognition and sentiment analysis.
-It also performs well on tasks related to French morphosyntaxes, such as part-of-speech tagging and dependency parsing.
-It was trained using a masked language model objective, where a portion of the input tokens are masked, and the model is trained to predict the missing tokens.
-FlauBERT is a powerful language model for processing French text that can be fine-tuned for specific downstream tasks.

-FrALBERT \cite{CattanSR21} is a Transformer-based language model designed explicitly for text classification tasks in French.
-It is based on the ALBERT architecture and was trained on a large corpus of the French text.
-It has achieved state-of-the-art performance on several text classification tasks in French, including sentiment analysis, news categorization, and toxic comment classification.
-The model was fine-tuned using a supervised learning approach, where the model was trained on labeled data to predict the correct class label for a given input text.
-FrALBERT is available for download and can be fine-tuned on specific text classification tasks in French or used for transfer learning in multilingual settings.

-DistillBERT \cite{sanh2019distilbert} is a smaller and more efficient version of the BERT architecture designed to reduce the computational and storage requirements of the model while maintaining its performance.
-It was trained on a large corpus of French text and has been shown to perform strongly on various natural language processing tasks, including text classification.
-It is particularly useful for text classification tasks in French, such as sentiment analysis and news categorization.
-DistillBERT is much smaller than the original BERT model, making it more suitable for deployment on resource-constrained devices or in applications where speed and efficiency are a concern.